 Witness: Hernandez wore Nike shoes like those at crime scene

-Kwami Nicholas testified that he went to Rumor nightclub with several of Lloyd's friends after 11 p.m. on June 14 and stayed until it closed around 2 a.m.
-His cousin Jules Nesbit was a friend of Lloyd's.
+Nicholas testified that he went to Rumor nightclub with several of Lloyd's friends around 11 p.m. on June 14, and stayed until it closed around 2 a.m.
+His cousin, Jules Nesbit, was a friend of Lloyd's.

-Nicholas said he saw Hernandez after the disc jockey announced the Patriots star was in the club.
-Previous testimony has established Hernandez went to the club with Lloyd and another man, whom prosecutors have identified as Hernandez's barber, Roberto Olivares.
+Nicholas said Hernandez was also there, and he saw him after the DJ announced the Patriots star was in the club.
+Previous testimony has established that Hernandez went to the club with Lloyd and another man, whom prosecutors have identified as Hernandez's barber, Roberto Olivares.

-Under questioning by prosecutors, Nicholas said he saw Hernandez, about 10 to 15 feet away, staring at Lloyd and another friend.
-He said Hernandez looked angry, upset and tense.
+Under questioning by prosecutors, Nicholas said he saw Hernandez about 10 to 15 feet away, staring at Odin and another friend.
+He said Hernandez looked like he was angry, upset and tense.

 "You're not familiar with Aaron's expressions and what he does with his face?"
 Fee asked.

 "You have no familiarity with Aaron's face or his expressions, do you?"
 Fee asked again.

 Associated Press writer Mark Pratt in Boston contributed to this report.